mkkmaomao/AttSum/README.md

 2. new_data folder contains 1) json_counting.py for data statistics; 2) and a folder including 50 bug reports with low-quality titles.

-3. models folder contains the code for AttSum implementation, we do not upload the codes for baselines that can be referred through the corresponding articles.
+3. models folder contains the code for AttSum implementation, we do not upload the codes for reproducing baselines since they can be founded through the corresponding articles.

 4. data_tools folder includes two .py files for data processing and automatic evaluation.